Meet the Governors

 Rachel is currently a full-time parent to 3 girls and enjoys helping them learn through volunteering in school and pre-school and spending time with them doing lots of outdoor adventures and creative activities.

 Mrs Tamisn Hayward

 Appointment of Governors

-- Foundation Governors are appointed by the Diocesan Board of Education and the Lighthouse School Partnership, on the recommendation of the Local Governing Body
+- Foundation Governors are appointed by the Diocesan Board of Education, on the recommendation of the Local Governing Body

 - Parent Governors are elected by parents and carers